-At each site, soil cores were taken on 16 locations on a regular grid on a 1600 m2 plot following protocols implemented as part of the LWF sampling program (van der Voort et al., 2016) and bulked to yield representative samples for three depth layers at each site: a sample from the A-Horizon comprising the top 5 cm of the soil, a second ranging from 10 to 20 cm depth, and a third from the B-Horizon at 20 to 40 cm and 60 to 80 cm depth at the Beatenberg and Lausanne site, respectively.
+At each site soil cores were sampled following protocols implemented as part of the LWF sampling program (van der Voort et al., 2016).
 These soil composites have been previously analyzed for radiocarbon signatures of organic carbon in bulk soil and soil density fractions, as well as in specific alkanes and fatty acids (Van der Voort et al., 2017), which allows the comparison of the isoprenoid and branched GDGTs with other biomarkers and operationally-defined soil carbon pools.